Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits drones from taking off or landing on government or public buildings, operating below 400 feet around government buildings, or operating in any city parks or property.
+Prohibits drones from taking off or landing on any government or public buildings, operating under 400 feet around any of these buildings, or operating in any city parks or property.

 Restrictions

-No takeoff/landing on government buildings; no operation below 400 feet near government buildings; no operation in city parks
+No launch/landing on government buildings; no flight below 400 feet around government buildings; no operations in city parks

 View source